 The current COVID-19 pandemic is causing a lot of stress and uncertainty, but we want to reassure our QuickSmart partners that we are here to help them through these challenging times.
-This page contains all COVID-19-related QuickSmart matters and will be updated regularly.
+This page contains all COVID-19-related QuickSmart matters.

 - We have a Facebook Community Group where instructors from all over Australia can discuss and share ideas about QuickSmart lessons, and also share resources.
 Some of these resources will be placed in the Resources section at the bottom of this page (scroll down to view) for those not on Facebook.
 You can request access to the Facebook group here: https://www.facebook.com/groups/1689341781378163/

 - We have received some communication about OZCAAS not picking up the student’s voice when using Microsoft Teams.
 We have tested this scenario, but could not recreate this issue.
 However, we tried and tested a number of settings, so please see our draft troubleshooting guidelines for this issue below:

 - Click the three dots on the control bar in the Teams chat (for both the instructor and student) and click ‘Show Device Settings’.
 Make sure the input and output devices listed are the correct ones.

 - Make sure the speakers (output volume) on the instructor’s device are turned up high (over half-way is recommended).
 It also helps if the student’s speakers are at least half-way up too.

 - Check the instructor and student’s device settings and make sure the microphone (input volume) is turned up to over the half-way point.

 - If you are both in quiet rooms, remove all external microphones and just use the devices’ built-in microphones and speakers.
 This was the scenario that worked best in our testing.

 - Please contact us if you are still experiencing problems with this.
 Note: Our testing involved one person on Satellite NBN connection, but this did not seem to be an issue, apart from a slight lag.